 13 “One-Liners” from The Gospel Coalition National Conference 2019

 Two weeks ago I had the pleasure of attending The Gospel Coalition’s 2019 National Conference.
-It was a week to remember and there is much I could write about but I thought I would just leave thirteen of the best one (or two)-liners that either challenged me or I thought were just generally impactful or...
+It was a week to remember and there is much I could write about.
+However, I thought I would just leave thirteen of the best one (or two)-liners that either challenged me, or that I thought were just generally impactful...
 Continue Reading →

 Debate Scripture with Scripture

-15 Questions and Answers Relating to the Age of the Earth Controversy (Questions 1-5)
+15 Questions About the Age of the Earth Controversy (Questions 1-5)

-The primary purpose of this post is not to give all the arguments for the questions at hand but a simple overview of what I believe are the starting points and take aways.
-This section of the series will consist of three related parts which will answer five questions at a time, so here is...
+The primary purpose of this post is not to give all the arguments for the questions at hand, but a simple overview of what I believe are the starting points and main takeaways.
+This is a three-part series where I will answer five questions at a time.
+Part 2 can be found here, and Part...
 Continue Reading →

 Redemptive History and New Testament Cannon

-I recently finished reading The Heresy of Orthodoxy: How Contemporary Culture’s Fascination with Diversity has Reshaped our Understanding of Early Christianity coauthored by Andreas Kostenberger and Michael Kruger.
+I recently finished reading The Heresy of Orthodoxy: How Contemporary Culture’s Fascination with Diversity has Reshaped our Understanding of Early Christianity, coauthored by Andreas Kostenberger and Michael Kruger.
 I know the title is a mouth full, but this book is the single greatest defense of the New Testament (NT) cannon I have read.
-I...
+I feel...
 Continue Reading →